Author has written 2 stories for Fantasy.

 Assemble at the Gates:

 - This image represents my personal reference for what the Orcs in the Land look like.
-They don't dress quite this snappily, favoring animal skins and leather, but in terms of facial features and body shape, this is close enough. :)
+They don't dress quite this snappily, favoring animal skins and leather when they bother to dress, but in terms of facial features and body shape, this is close enough. :)

 , by Zoop